-Unit Outcomes and Coursework Assessment
+Authentication of Unit Outcomes and Coursework Assessment

 Completion of unit outcomes will be accomplished in class time and teachers are required to adhere to the VCAA rules for authentication.
+This requires teachers to sight students completing work.

-12. Administrative Procedures for Authentication of Student Work
+Administrative Procedures for Authentication of Student Work

-12.1 Authentication procedures for School Assessed Tasks.
+Authentication procedures for School Assessed Tasks: